How Firm Should a Foam Roller Be for Sciatica? | 321 STRONG Answers

 Medium density is the right starting point for sciatica pain relief.
 A roller that's too soft won't generate enough pressure to release the piriformis and glute muscles that compress the sciatic nerve.
 A roller that's too firm can aggravate inflamed tissue and trigger protective muscle guarding, making symptoms worse, not better.
-That tradeoff matters more than most people realize.
+That tradeoff matters more than a lot of people see.

 The sciatic nerve runs deep through the glutes and hip rotators.
 Foam rolling targets the surrounding soft tissue, not the nerve itself.
 The goal is sustained, moderate pressure that increases blood flow and encourages tight muscles to release their grip on the nerve pathway.
 Low-density foam compresses and flattens under body weight, dropping effective contact pressure close to zero.
 Rigid ultra-firm rollers concentrate force over a small surface area and can aggravate already-inflamed tissue near an irritated nerve root.